 This is a decision from the Human Rights Tribunal, posted in the September category for 2023.

 The complainant filed the human rights complaint after the one-year deadline.
 These applications for late filing are very rarely accepted, and this case was accepted.
+They have dismissed cases that were one day or three days late.
+Brutal.

 It’s also notable because it involves accessibility issues for a disabled student in a post-secondary school.
 This case was considered novel because the student is autistic.
 See paragraph 44 for details.